utkarshcmu/grafana.org/content/blog/2018-06-28-evolution-of-telemetry-at-bloomberg.md

 cover_blur = "1px"
-description = "Stig Sorensen and Sean Hanson describe Bloomberg's winding, and ongoing journey to achieve the robust telemetry they have now" categories = ["Video", "Grafana", "GrafanaCon", "Talks"]
+description = "Stig Sorensen and Sean Hanson describe Bloomberg's winding, and ongoing journey to achieve the robust telemetry they have now" categories = ["Video", "Grafana", "GrafanaCon", "Talks"] excerpt = "With 5,000 engineers, 325,000 customers running its software, 2 data centers fully owned and operated, 200 node sites around the world, and a diverse architecture developed over almost four decades, Bloomberg has that many reasons to be committed to monitoring."
 +++

 ![Sean Hanson and Stig Sorensen](/assets/img/blog/sean_and_stig.jpg)